typotheque/text-shaping/document.md

 ## 3 Required interactions in Indic shaping

-Many scripts, such as Latin and Arabic, are conventionally considered to have two basic categories of graphemes, _letters_ (spacing and basic) and _diacritics_ (nonspacing and modifying) in the context of digital typography.
-This simple categorization doesn’t work well for Indic scripts, as Indic scripts tend to have a rich set of letter-like but conceptually complex structures besides basic letters, and the modifying structures in Indic scripts can be either nonspacing or spacing and are often closely related to basic letters or letter-like complex structures as their dependent forms.
+Many scripts, such as Latin and Arabic, are conventionally considered to have two basic categories of graphemes, _letters_ (spacing and basic) and _diacritics_ (non-spacing and modifying) in the context of digital typography.
+This simple categorization doesn’t work well for Indic scripts, as Indic scripts tend to have a rich set of letter-like but conceptually complex structures besides basic letters, and the modifying structures in Indic scripts can be either non-spacing or spacing and are often closely related to basic letters or letter-like complex structures as their dependent forms.

 <!-- [FIGURE: Latin letters and diacritics vs Indic bases and signs] -->